 I would like to let you know about a recent experience with SDS.
 Initially I was informed by my social worker that SDS was to be used only for personal care.
 However, this was challenged by quoting information from South Lanarkshire’s website, which provided several examples of support which SDS can be used to provide.
 This included paying for taxis, the purchase of equipment, where a need had been identified, and holiday breaks.
 Following a discussion with my social worker, and her further discussion with colleagues, it was accepted that SDS could indeed be used to fund a holiday break to provide respite for my husband, who is my carer, and for myself.

-Although my social worker was unaware of the existence of the Network, she now has full details.
+Always ensure your social worker of the existence of the Network.

 Particularly for the over 65’s whose personal care is exempt from SLC’s charging policy.